 The lynch senators and congressmen from Maryland, Alabama, Tennessee, Georgia, Mississippi, Louisiana, Florida and other southern states, are furious at the number of Negro workers appearing in the ranks of the hunger marchers.
-With mingled feelings of hate and fear they look upon the demands for freedom for Willie Peterson, the demand for death to lynchers.
+With mingled feelings of hate and fear they look upon the demands for freedom for the Scottsboro boys, freedom for Willie Peterson, the demand for death to lynchers.
 They see in the unity of unemployed white and Negro workers the beginning of the end of their lynch rule.